floresbakker/englishvoc/README.md

 # englishvoc

-A RDF-based vocabulary to model English into RDF.
+A RDF-based vocabulary to model the English language into RDF.
 English documents can thus be represented, queried, generated, validated, analysed, transformed and reused as semantic objects themselves.

 # Abstract